Nadab

 About Nadab

-Nadab's assassination by Baasha, who belonged to the tribe of Issachar, was a direct fulfillment of the prophecy given by the prophet Ahijah against the house of Jeroboam (1 Kings 14:10-11).
-This event marked the end of Jeroboam's dynasty and demonstrated the biblical theme of divine retribution for covenant unfaithfulness.
+Nadab's assassination by Baasha, who was from the tribe of Issachar, fulfilled a prophecy given by the prophet Ahijah against the house of Jeroboam (1 Kings 14:10-11).
+This event marked the end of Jeroboam's dynasty.

 Explore Nadab in Context